Another attempt by Syfy to create a series born out of the legacy of Firefly, and Serenity, that came close to greatness, but missed the target.

 The show was an experiment in transmedia collaboration with Trion Worlds who released an MMORPG video game of the same name tied into the series world and mythology.

 Defiance was broadcast in the United States on the cable channel Syfy and in various international markets.
 It premiered on April 15, 2013, in the United States and that same week in most countries that picked up the series.
 Defiance was renewed for a 13 episode third season on September 25, 2014, which premiered on June 12, 2015.

 The show followed Joshua Nolan (Grant Bowler), his adopted alien daughter Irisa (Stephanie Leonidas), and the town’s new mayor, Amanda Rosewater (Julie Benz) in addition to an ensemble of actors portraying different characters in the growing town.

 The ensemble cast was both the show’s strength and its weakness.
-It was its strength in regards to certain members of the cast that became quite popular, and its weakness, when it sometimes wandered off and dwelled overlong into storylines, and aspects of the series involving characters that were less interesting and engaging.
+It was its strength in regards to individual members of the cast that became quite popular, and its fault, when it sometimes wandered off and dwelled overlong into storylines, and aspects of the series involving characters that were less interesting and engaging.

-All of the requisite requirements for a hit series were in place, a good cast, for the most part, and good production values, along with some interesting science fiction tropes to help flesh out its narrative, but by the end of season one, a lot of fans had dropped the series, which I nearly did too, but instead, I chose to hang around to see what developed down the line.
+All of the essential requirements for a hit series were in place.
+An excellent cast, for the most part, and quality production values, along with some interesting science fiction tropes to help flesh out its narrative.
+Despite that, by the end of season one, a lot of fans had dropped the series, which I nearly did too, but instead, I chose to hang around to see what developed down the line.